 - Serve each person three Fig-Peckers with their tails and the bay leaves and a few slices of orange.

 UPDATE: May 10, 2020: Nicoletta is now offering private cooking classes—three choices of Sicilian menus: Very Veggie, Citrus Lovers or Pantelleria Spring!
 Have a look here..

 Butera 28 Apartments in Palazzo Lanza Tomasi is a great place to stay in Palermo: well located, historical and with cooking facilities.
 For info on Nicoletta’s cooking classes, see the text above.

 Lampedusa di, Giuseppe.
 The Leopard.
 US: Pantheon Books, 1960.
-One of the best novels I’ve ever read, a brilliant and intimate look at life in Sicily in the 1860s through the keen observation and intelligence of a dying aristocrat (Nicoletta’s father-in-law) as history unfolds toward the unification of Italy.
+One of the best novels I’ve ever read, a brilliant and intimate look at life in Sicily through the keen observation and intelligence of a dying aristocrat (Nicoletta’s father-in-law) as history unfolds toward the unification of Italy.
 Watch for this in a future blog where we’ll feature Part II of our day with the Duchess.

 Tasca Lanza, Anna.
 The Flavors of Sicily.
 Spain: Imago, 2001.
 My sister Joyce gave me this cookbook years ago.
 Anna (Nicoletta’s sister-in-law) ran Sicily’s most famed cooking school, now under the care of her daughter Fabrizia at Tasca Regaleali, where Magellan and I spent two nights.